kragen/derctuo/globoflexia.md

 mildly acidic flocculating additive, using a porous mold made of plaster of Paris.
-The hollow slipcast clay form is demolded and tightly wrapped in four layers of loosely woven cotton or linen cloth, richly smeared with high-temperature acetic-cure silicone ("red RTV").
+The hollow slipcast clay form is demolded and tightly wrapped in four layers of loosely woven cotton or linen cloth, richly smeared with high-temperature acetic-acid-catalyzed silicone ("red RTV").
 Once the silicone has cured, the clay interior is washed out with water and a mild base such as baking soda in order to deflocculate the clay.
-The resulting piece, once the acetate has escaped, can withstand temperatures up to some 240°.
+The resulting piece, once the acetic acid has escaped, can withstand temperatures up to some 240°; substituting a cloth with higher-temperature capabilities should allow it to handle 280° continuously or brief exposures to 320°.

+It might be necessary to protect the cotton from hydrolysis by the acetic acid before curing is complete; this can be done either by replacing acetic-acid silicone with more expensive tin-catalyzed or platinum-catalyzed varieties, or (with lower certainty) by impregnating the cotton with a buffer of, for example, baking soda.

 This is a case where a balloon form shaped by globoflexia is probably better than clay, actually, because it's both easier to shape to the